Check out the Floor Care Blog of Bode Floors MadHive pixel

 Contact Bode Floors today!

 Discover Bode Floors, a family legacy in Howard County’s flooring industry since 1975.
-As a private, locally-owned company, CB Flooring, LLC, founded by Chuck and Carol Bode in 1997, is a trusted flooring expert in Columbia, MD.
+As a private, locally-owned company, Bode Floors, founded by Chuck and Carol Bode in 1997, is a trusted flooring expert in Columbia, MD.
 With decades of experience serving Maryland, DC, and Virginia, we’ve grown to become one of the nation’s largest privately-owned flooring contractors.
 Explore our showrooms featuring the best luxury vinyl flooring options and let our specialists help you find the perfect floor for your lifestyle and budget.
 You can also contact us today schedule an appointment or visit us now.
 Transform your space with Bode Floors today!

 A Simple Guide to Vinyl Flooring Maintenance